cdhunt/Qopy/README.md

 Qopy is a binary Powershell Module that provides some the functionality of all of those other utilities with an object output for advanced reporting and auditing.

-One Cmdlet is exported.
+Two Cmdlets are exported.

 	NAME
 		Copy-Files

+	SYNOPSIS
+		A Powershell File Copy Module with CRC Check.

 	SYNTAX
 		Copy-Files [-Source] <string> [-Destination] <string> [[-Filter] <string>] [[-Recurse]] [[-Overwrite]] [[-ShowProgress]]  [<CommonParameters>]

+	NAME
+		Get-CopyResultsReport

+	SYNOPSIS
+		Aggregate output of Copy-Files

+	SYNTAX
+		Get-CopyResultsReport -InputObject <FileCopyResultsItem>
+		[<CommonParameters>]

-The output is an object list with the following properties - one object per source file.
+The output is an object list with the following properties&#151;One object per source file.

 	   TypeName: Qopy.FileCopyResultsItem